 With this in mind, when trading the FTSE 100 you can do so via a CFD instrument or a spread betting market.
 Both operate virtually like-for-like, albeit, spread betting is the better option as your profits are tax-free.

-We have briefly discussed why FTSE 100 spread betting UK is popular with traders and financial speculators.
-With this that said, if you are still unsure whether this form of FTSE 100 trading is right for you – below we elaborate on some of the core advantages.
+We have briefly discussed why FTSE 100 spread betting is popular with UK traders and financial speculators.
+In the following section, we elaborate on these points.

 One advantageous outcome of trading via a spread betting FTSE 100 broker, is that there is no taxation to take into account.
 This isn’t the case when you buy shares in the traditional way – as if you sell them for more than you initially paid the profits are liable for capital gains tax.